FOR POLICIES PURCHASED ON OR AFTER MARCH 11

 Coverage available to U.S. residents of the U.S. states and District of Columbia only.
 This plan provides insurance coverage that only applies during the covered trip.
-You may have coverage from other sources that provides you with similar benefits but may be subject to different restrictions depending upon your other coverages.
-You may wish to compare the terms of this policy with your existing life, health, home, and automobile insurance policies.
+Similar travel insurance coverage, offered by Travel Guard or another travel insurance provider, may be available through a variety of other sources, but may be subject to different terms and conditions (i.e. benefits, limits, exclusions, etc.).
+You may wish to compare the terms and conditions of this policy with those of your existing life, health, home and automobile insurance policies, as well as any coverage which may be available to you through your credit card program(s).
 If you have any questions about your current coverage, call your insurer or insurance agent or broker.
 Coverage is offered by Travel Guard Group, Inc. (Travel Guard).
 California lic. no.0B93606, 3300 Business Park Drive, Stevens Point, WI 54482, www.travelguard.com.
 CA DOI toll free number: 800-927-HELP.
 This is only a brief description of the coverage(s) available.
 The Policy will contain reductions, limitations, exclusions and termination provisions.
 Insurance underwritten by National Union Fire Insurance Company of Pittsburgh, Pa., a Pennsylvania insurance company, with its principal place of business at 175 Water Street, 15th Floor, New York, NY 10038.
 It is currently authorized to transact business in all states and the District of Columbia.
 NAIC No. 19445.
 Coverage may not be available in all states.
 Your travel retailer may not be licensed to sell insurance, and cannot answer technical questions about the benefits, exclusions, and conditions of this insurance and cannot evaluate the adequacy of your existing insurance.
 The purchase of travel insurance is not required in order to purchase any other product or service from the Travel Retailer.

 You may obtain additional information about the features of this travel insurance plan by reviewing the Policy/Certificate, and may obtain information on the pricing of the insurance and assistance services by emailing firstname.lastname@example.org.